-This is one area where middle market companies have a leg up on their much bigger corporate
+This is one area where middle market companies have a leg up on their much bigger corporate cousins.

-The new reality for the private sector is that we believe their business model is also collectively owned - not because the IRS designates it as such, but because customers, employees and shareholders have decided this shift matters. cousins.
 Companies without much social impact infrastructure are unencumbered to design with a clean slate, knitting together marketing, human resources, sustainability, DEI and risk in ways that strengthen future efforts.
 These are parts of the company that have not traditionally been in dialogue with each other.
 It will take patience, structure and intentionality to develop new ESG teams that can work cross-departmentally.